All Episodes

 They might blame activist groups like the evangelicals.

-They might they might blame uh the pro-lifers.
+They might blame the pro-lifers.

-Uh and this they get they get sick and tired of being mischaracterized, lied about, and so they want people to think that what's said about them isn't true.
+And so they want people to think that what's said about them isn't true.

 And they think pushing back on these issues will not accomplish that objective of being liked.